Through The Fibro Fog

 You can use both fresh and frozen blueberries to make compote.
 You may need to add a touch of water if using frozen.

-cardamom chia pudding with a spoonful raised above it.
+cardamom chia pudding with a spoonful raised above it with a jug and blueberries in the background.

 Find so many tasty breakfast chia pudding recipes here on the blog, including my cherry maple chia pudding and my pear chia pudding.
-Some favourite recipes to enjoy:
+Some favorite recipes to enjoy:

 • cherry chia pudding in a glass jar with a spoon in it.